 Keep the following in mind to make sure your older family members are making the best food choices:

 - Review the USDA’s ChooseMyPlate for seniors with particular dietary and exercise recommendations for those 65 and older.

 - Strive for an assortment of colors, particularly brightly-colored foods such as tomatoes, carrots, peppers, eggplant, pumpkin, etc.

 - Incorporate lean proteins, whole grains, and low-fat dairy foods, keeping sodium and sugar to a minimum while ensuring plenty of high fiber and nutrients which can be especially important in aging, most notably vitamin D.

 Turn to the aging care specialists at Compassionate Nursing Services for lots more strategies to help the seniors you love make and keep good nutrition habits.
 We are always available to help with grocery shopping, meal planning and preparation, and ensuring the home is filled with an abundance of healthy and balanced food choices, as well as sharing mealtimes with older adults to make them more fulfilling.
 We will even tidy up the kitchen afterwards!
-Call us at 314-432-4312 to find out more about our top-rated senior home care in St. Louis and the surrounding areas.
+Call us at 314-432-4312 to find out more about our top-rated senior care in Chesterfield and the surrounding areas.